 CRT HRS:3 LEC HRS:2 LAB HRS:3 OTH HRS:0 This course prepares students to synthesize technical material covered in prior courses to perform a comprehensive security audit on a network infrastructure.
 Includes configuring secure hardware and software firewalls.
-Emphasis will be placed on overall network security processes and competencies covered on security certification exame.
+Emphasis will be placed on overall network security processes and competencies covered on security certification exams.

-Prerequisite: CITP 3312 with a grade of "C" or better and Program Chair approval.
+Prerequisite: CITP 3312 or ITSY 1400 with a grade of 'C' or better and Program Chair approval.